|

 Angel

 Last week ( February 10, 1999 my mother Shirley M. Baker-Femia passed away.
-It was one of the more painful experiences I have endured.
-Our relationship was abusive, but the strength of our love overtook any anger, or mistrust we had been holding.
+It was one of the more painful experiences I have

 For this past month or more I have spent countless hours at mom's bedside, comforting her through this exit from our world.